zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-3.md

 Isabel:  You’ve got to be kidding me!
 You’re complaining about me talking on the phone when your friend Deepa k stops by ten times a day to shoot the breeze?
 I can’t stand that guy.

 Pete:  It’s no skin off my nose if you don’t like Deepak.
-Look, we have a lot of pent-up anger from working in these close quarters, and it’s probably okay to let off steam once i n a while.
+Look, we have a lot of pent-up anger from working in these close quarters, and it’s probably okay to let off steam once in a while.
 But, it’s probably not a good idea to keep it up.
 I’m willing to forgive and forget if you are.

 Isabel:  Fine.
 Let’s call a truce.
 I’ll try to be more considerate and to keep the noise down.